 Fire Weather Warning

-Temperatures in the high twenties to low thirties, low relative humidity and
+Temperatures in the high twenties, relative humidity reaching as low as 20% and

-northwesterly winds of 25 to 35km/h are expected.
+gusty northwesterly winds with mean speeds of 45 to 55km/h are expected.

 Very High Fire Danger is forecast for the following forecast districts:

 - Monitor the fire and weather situation through your local radio station,

 - Call 000 (Triple Zero) in an emergency.